 There shall be a Disciplinary Pool from which the panel members required for Stage 1 and Stage 2 hearings shall be drawn.

-The Disciplinary Pool shall consist of the Welfare & International Officer and elected officers elected by Union Executive at the first meeting of the academic year.
+The Disciplinary Pool shall consist of the Welfare & CommunityOfficer and elected officers elected by Union Executive at the first meeting of the academic year.

 Members of the Disciplinary Pool are accountable to Union Executive and at the end of every academic year they will produce a report to be presented to Union Executive detailing how many incidents they have dealt with that year.
 An annual report will also be submitted to the Board of Trustees.